 Based on observations of ordinary life, Butler claimed that our human nature is ideally suited to deal with the very issues that most concern us, and, frankly, not much else.
 We are made to question, to doubt, and to inquiry, but not adept at acquiring the very knowledge we seek.
 Our senses and our reason are adapted to acquire that which it is most important to know; our conscience is defined as the faculty of being able to reflect on our own acts and judge those acts from a moral point of view.
 Our reason is of two kinds: probable evidence and demonstrative.
 The distinction is crucial regarding speculation, but out study of ethics and religion is practical—it concerns not how we are to think but how we are to act.
 We assent to a proposition over all varieties and degrees, but once the proposition is determined to be actionable, common sense requires that we act on it with as much vigor as it we knew the proposition to be certainly true.

-All six of the so-called “Public Sermons” and the Charge to the Clergy at Durham have to do with institutions with a religious function, and behind their function is the general function of carrying the Gospel into the world to sustain the social and moral order.
+All six of the so-called “Public Sermons” and the Charge to the Clergy at Durham have to do with institutions with a religious function, and behind their function is the general function of carrying the Gospel into the world to improve the social and moral order.

-Beatus vir qui non abiit, (Psalm 1), appointed for June16, Butler’s (and now also Berkeley’s) day of commemoration, in the Book of Common Prayer used in the UK, the US, and other members of the Anglican Communion..
+Beatus vir qui non abiit, (Psalm 1), appointed for June16, Butler’s (and now also Berkeley’s) day of commemoration, in the Book of Common Prayer used in the UK, the US, and other members of the Anglican Communion.